BTCtoolshed/TheBox/README.md

 # OPERATING INSTRUCTIONS

 **Charging**
-Connect the usb cables to the usb hub from the shopping list and plug in to a usb charger.
+<br>Connect the usb cables to the usb hub from the shopping list and plug in to a usb charger.
 You should have in the hub 1) usb C to the MCU 2) the usb Cs of the 9V batteries

 !!!Switch for MCU must be in ON position to charge.!!!<br>